Skip to main content

 How much time do I need to allocate for my team members internally, and how can I get all stakeholders involved sooner rather than later?

 The time commitment for your internal team can vary depending on a few factors: the size of your team, how fast your team communicates, and the size of your website project.
-Our loose recommendation is 3-4 hours a week during the planning, discovery, and design phases, minimal engagement during development, and then 3-4 hours a week for the final few weeks of development (for content edits/entry, QA and launch plan).
+Our loose recommendation is 3-4 hours a week during the planning, discovery, and design phases, minimal engagement during development, and then 3-6 hours a week for the final few weeks of development (for content edits/entry, QA and launch plan).

 At the start of the development phase, your team’s time commitment will reach a lull because our developers will be busy coding your website based on approved designs.
 Once we have a product to share, QA (quality assurance) begins, and we’ll need more time from your team to review the site, enter feedback in our QA tool, and make any content adjustments.

 You can get stakeholders involved sooner rather than later by asking for their approval of the strategy brief to ensure goal alignment and by including them in the site architecture, content, and design phases.
-Ask for their time at milestones, rather than constantly, so that they can be involved but not overwhelmed.
+Ask for their time at key milestones, rather than constantly, so that they can be involved but not overwhelmed.

 Planning & Discovery Phase